How to Set Up Pagination in Configuration Flows?

 Configuration flows in Fastn allow you to define variables, map values, and build reusable configurations that can be used in widgets or other flows.

-2. Add a Data Mapper Step
+2. Add a Data Mapping Step for Pagination

-• The Data Mapper is where you configure all the variables that will be passed into your target app.
+The Data Mapper is where you configure all the variables that will be passed into your target app.

-• For example, if you are building a configuration for Zapier, the key entities could include:
+For example, if you are building a configuration for Zapier, the key entities could include:

 i.
 String id